Down the password lane

 My first password consisted of my nickname and some digits from my birth date.
 Anyone who knows me could have easily guessed it.

 This was back in the times of dial-up networks and no internet at home.
-The nearest 'internet cafe' we had to our house was a small grocery shop, which also had a photocopier, a fax machine and a computer.
+The nearest 'internet cafe' we had to our house was a small grocery shop, which also had a photocopier, a fax machine, and a computer.
 This computer was always covered.
 The monitor, the CPU, the keyboard, the mouse and the modem each individually protected from the dirt of the outside world.

 This password lasted for years.

-Somewhere along the line I realized a better password was needed.
+Somewhere along the line, I realized a better password was needed.

-I was sitting in front of the computer at home (yes, this was years later when there was PC and dial-up internet at home).
+I was sitting in front of the computer at home (yes, this was years later when there were PC and dial-up internet at home).
 This time the password was the brand name of the UPS (Uninterruptible Power Supply) lying near my feet.

 This idea lasted for a while.
 The word on the mouse pad, the brand of the office bag, etc. combined with some digits (usually birthdate of some family member).

 These passwords are fun to create but a pain to remember.

 Around that time came the password strength meters, as an inspiration to create stronger passwords.